MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 For detailed syntax and parameter information, see [Connect-ExchangeOnline](https://review.docs.microsoft.com/powershell/module/exchange/exchange-ps-v2-module/connect-exchangeonline?branch=ExORestModule-chrisda).

-## What's new in EXO V2 Module ?
+## What's new in EXO V2 Module?

-### Property and PropertySets
+### Properties and property sets

-Traditionally, Exchange Online RPS cmdlets return all possible object properties in their output.
-Many properties are often blank or not even required in many scenarios.
-This cmdlet output behavior caused degraded performance as it required more computation on server and added network load.
-In most of the scenarios, all the output properties are not required.
+The output of traditional Exchange Online cmdlets returns all possible object properties, including many properties that are often blank, or aren't even required in many scenarios.
+Returning a large number of blank and unnecessary properties causes degraded performance (more server computation and added network load).
+The full complement of properties are rarely required in the cmdlet output.

 The EXO V2 module cmdlets have categorized output properties.
-Instead of giving all properties equal importance and returning them in all scenarios, we've categorized specific related properties into *PropertySets*.
-Simply put, these PropertySets are buckets of two or more properties and are controlled by the following parameters on the V2 module cmdlets:
+Instead of giving all properties equal importance and returning them in all scenarios, we've categorized specific related properties into *property sets*.
+Simply put, these property sets are buckets of two or more related properties on the cmdlet.

+Property sets are controlled by the following parameters on the EXO V2 module cmdlets:

-- *PropertySets*: This parameter accepts one or more property set names (with or without wildcards) separated by commas.
+- *PropertySets*: This parameter accepts one or more available property set names (with or without wildcards) separated by commas.

   This example returns the properties that are available in the Archive and Custom property sets: